Ayurveda Consultations & Education

 revitalize the body.
 This therapy is recommended for any condition or as

 periodic therapy to keep the tissues clean and vital.

 Abhyangam is an Ayurveda way of oil massage with Marma therapy.
 Marma points are vital points of the body which contain Prana energy.
 Gentle pressure on Marma while doing massage provides Prana energy to the body and mind which gives ultimate healing.
 In Abhyangam, special herb-infused Ayurvedic oils are slowly warmed up and gently massaged into the skin.
 This massage is deeply relaxing, harmonizes, detoxifies, strengthens, and revitalizes the entire body.
 This massage also improves lymph flow and stimulates the immune system.
 It simultaneously calms and strengthens the nervous system.
 In this way, Abhyangam massage is a protector, preserver, and rejuvenator.

 This is a special treatment specifically for supporting a woman's health and well-being.
-In this treatment, you will receive an Ayurvedic Abhyanga of belly, breasts, and hips and a Marma treatment of the hands, feet, and face.
-This is a very special therapy that gives care to areas of the body that are not treated regularly in the traditional western massage.
+In this treatment, you will receive an Ayurvedic Abhyanga of the belly, breasts, and hips and a Marma treatment of the hands, feet, and face.
+This is a very special therapy that gives care to areas of the body that are not treated regularly in traditional western massage.

 Vashpaswedanam: Medicated Steam Bath

 This treatment is helpful to eliminate impurities from the body,

 reduce fat, and also helps in healing skin diseases.
 It is a unique